All Episodes

 That's the White House and the CDC projection.

-Well, thank God we didn't need them because you and I I don't even want to talk about it because if people have sick friends on ventilators, I don't want to know what I know about when you get to the ventilator.
+Well, thank God we didn't need them because you and I, I don't even want to talk about it because if people have sick friends on ventilators, I don't want to know what I know about when you get to the ventilator.

-It's not it's not your A game at that point.
+It's not your A-game at that point.

 Let's put it that way.

-Let's well, let's put it this way.
+Well, let's put it this way.

 You go on a ventilator, 80% chance you never come off.